anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * prior-signed-voucher-request: PVR as received from Registrar-Agent, see {{tpvr}}

-The RVR MUST be extended with the following parameter, when the assertion "agent-proximity" is requested, as defined in {{I-D.ietf-anima-rfc8366bis}}:
+The RVR MUST be extended with the following parameter, when the assertion `agent-proximity` is requested, as defined in {{I-D.ietf-anima-rfc8366bis}}:

-* agent-sign-cert: EE (RegAgt) certificate or the EE (RegAgt) certificate including certificate chain.
+* agent-sign-cert: Registrar-Agent EE certificate or the Registrar-Agent EE certificate including certificate chain.
   In the context of this document it is a JSON array of base64encoded certificate information and handled in the same way as x5c header objects.
-  If only a single object is contained in the x5c it MUST be the base64-encoded EE (RegAgt) certificate.
+  If only a single object is contained in the x5c it MUST be the base64-encoded Registrar-Agent EE certificate.
-  If multiple certificates are included in the x5c, the first MUST be the base64-encoded EE (RegAgt) certificate.
+  If multiple certificates are included in the x5c, the first MUST be the base64-encoded Registrar-Agent EE certificate.

-The MASA uses this information for verification that the Registrar-Agent is in proximity to the registrar to state the corresponding assertion "agent-proximity".
+The MASA uses this information for verification that the Registrar-Agent is in proximity to the registrar to state the corresponding assertion `agent-proximity`.

 The object is signed using the registrar LDevID credentials, which corresponds to the certificate referenced in the JOSE header.